 Refer to 5.2.39

 Sameday skin lesion excision event records are excluded from casemix purchasing.
 These event records are assigned to a NZ DRG with its own cost weight reflecting the outpatient price for such events.
+J11W was created in WIESNZ11, revised in WIESNZ12 and WIESNZ14 and is still current in WIESNZ17.

 O66T SFLP for Twin to Twin Transfusion Syndrome